 Plus improving your situation in general and unlocking more features and locations requires friendship with just about everyone, and friendship means daily conversations.
 With everyone.
 Investing more than half of your play time in The Power of Friendship is more critical to running your farm than being able to balance a budget, which can be a huge Guide Dang It to westerners unfamiliar with the series, as they languish for years accumulating small fortunes that can't be spent, and never seeing half the island, or even half their potential farm.

-There's also Cursed Tools in HM DS and (More) Friends: Not only how to get them (Randomly on certain mine floors, and only after you've upgraded your standard tools to their maximum) but how to remove the curses permanently (once you equip a curse tool, you can't unequip it until you have Pastor Carter release the curse).
-In DS, it's a matter of money.
-In (More) Friends there are three different ways to break the curse: leave equipped for 30 days, Bless 10 times, use 255 times without unequipping.
+There's also Cursed Tools in the DS and Mineral Town games: Not only how to get them (Randomly on certain mine floors, and only after you've upgraded your standard tools to their maximum) but how to remove the curses permanently (once you equip a curse tool, you can't un-equip it until you have Pastor Carter release the curse (Blessing)).
+In the DS games, it's a matter of money.
+In the Mineral Town games there are three different ways to break the curse: leave equipped for 30 days, Bless 10 times, use 255 times without un-equipping.
 The game doesn't tell you this, nor which method corresponds to which of the six tools.

-In the Animal Crossing series, finding every bug and fish is almost impossible without a guide, since all bugs and fish are catchable at specific dates and times, and you never know if you got all of them for a specific month (since some are very rare, and some fish shadows look a lot like other fish's shadows)
+Finding every bug and fish is almost impossible without a guide, since all bugs and fish are catchable at specific dates and times, and you never know if you got all of them for a specific month (since some are very rare, and some fish shadows look a lot like other fish's shadows).

 Finding out how to attract some of the species in the Viva Piņata games is an extreme hassle.
 They often involve things such as having an arbitrary number of a certain, easily-devoured pinata in your garden, having a certain number of plants, or keeping a few random items around.
 Although once you attract them, the in-game encyclopedia will tell you what their other requirements are, some of them evolve after that... and good luck finding those requirements on your own!